Safe Exploration for Efficient Policy Evaluation and Comparison: Additional Details of the Proposed Methods

-For the Bayesian perspective, we additionally assume the existence of a prior over $\vthe$ as $\normal\big(\vmu_{\vthe}, \Sigma_{\vthe}\big)$, which can be learned by domain knowledge or via meta-learning \cite{kveton2021meta, wan2021metadata}.
-Assume the noise following $\normal(0, \sigma^2)$.
-The standard Bayesian results tell us that
+For the Bayesian perspective, we additionally assume the existence of a prior over $\vthe$ as $\normal\big(\vmu_{\vthe}, \Sigma_{\vthe}\big)$, which can be learned either from domain knowledge or via meta-learning \cite{kveton2021meta, wan2021metadata}.
+Assume that the noise follows $\normal(0, \sigma^2)$.
+The standard Bayesian results on Gaussian linear regression tell us that

 Let $\hat{\vthe} = \widehat{\Sigma} \big(\Sigma_{\vthe}^{-1}\vmu_{\vthe} + \sum_{(\vx_i, R_i) \in \mD_0} \vx_i R_i / \sigma^2 \big)$.
 We can then define the ellipsoid as $\mathcal{C}_\delta(\mD_0) = \{\vthe : ||\vthe - \hat{\vthe}||_{\widehat{V}} \le \chi^2_{d}(1-\delta)\}$.